zedlopez/ifm/The Recipe Book.md

 	A face is a kind of thing.
 A face is part of every person.

-Once we've done this, we may invite ambiguities if the player types ``look at face``; it is this challenge that is addressed in [The Night Before].
+Once we've done this, we may invite ambiguities if the player types ``LOOK AT FACE``; it is this challenge that is addressed in [The Night Before].

 [rBGH] gives the player a random height and then uses this to determine how the room should be described around them.